Indicator Framework on Culture and Democracy (IFCD)

 An interactive IFCD tool

 - supports compilation and follow-up of the indicators and is made available to member States and interested partners for their specific uses such as continual self-assessment and policy orientation,

 - enables a more targeted allocation of resources to the cultural sector and a resulting effective reshaping of cultural policy (IFCD interactive data explorer: beta version).

 Following the results of hypothesis tested, the indicator framework enables a strong statement on culture's value to democracy: robust relationships were identified between a number of culture and democracy dimensions such as active cultural engagement and democratic openness; political engagement; trust in society and well-being.

-The IFCD will be the base for annual thematic reports on Culture and Democracy in line with Council of Europe priorities and will also contribute to the annual Report by the Secretary General on the State of Democracy, Human Rights and the Rule of Law in Europe.
+The IFCD is the basis for annual thematic reports on Culture and Democracy in line with Council of Europe priorities and also contributes to the annual Report by the Secretary General on the State of Democracy, Human Rights and the Rule of Law in Europe.
 A first thematic report "Cultural participation and inclusive societies" highlights the links between culture, trust in society and inclusion.